openstack-archive/fuel-plugin-contrail/doc/source/install_guide.rst

     .. image:: images/name_and_release.png

 #.
-Select KVM or QEMU hypervisor type for your environment
+Please select KVM or QEMU hypervisor type for your environment also enable "vCenter" feature if vmware integration expected

     .. image:: images/compute.png